raspberrypi/style-guide/style-guide.md

 *   Digital Making Curriculum.
 Also: the Raspberry Pi Foundation's Digital Making Curriculum.
 *   dingbat – typographical ornament, such as ★.
 *   disc/disk – magnetic storage is on disks, but optical storage is on discs: *floppy disks, compact discs.*
+*   Dojo - upper case when used to refer to a particular club in the CoderDojo network
 *   dongle
 *   DoS – denial-of-service attack
 *   DOS – Disk Operating System.
 Acronym for several closely related operating systems.